daikon, white radish, white turnip

 daikon

-Daikon white radish of Asian origin, particularly popular in Japanese, Chinese and Korean cuisines.
-Elongated in shape, it has a sweet and slightly spicy flavor, much less pronounced than that of the classic red radish.
-Daikon can be eaten raw in salads, marinated (as in tsukemono , or cooked in soups, stews, and stir-fries.
+Daikon , and Korean cuisines.
+Elongated in shape, it has a mild, slightly peppery flavor, much less pronounced than that of the classic red radish.
+Daikon can be eaten raw in salads, pickled (as in tsukemono ), or cooked in soups, stews, and stir-fries.

-Daikon , where it can be grated, sliced or julienned.
-It is naturally gluten-free and is one of the vegetables often used for light and healthy dishes.
+Daikon , or julienned.
+It is naturally gluten-free and is a vegetable often used in light and healthy dishes.